Difference Between Traditional and Agile Project Management

 You have probably heard quite a bit of discussion about how Traditional Project Management differs so much from Agile Project Management.
-However, many Agile Project Management concepts have been around for quite a while and several of them are found in Traditional Project Management, as well as in the PMBOK Guide.
+However, many Agile Project Management concepts have been around for quite a while and several of them are found in Traditional Project Management, as well as in the A Guide to the Project Management Body of Knowledge (PMBOK® Guide).
 These include the Plan-Do-Check-Act Cycle, Progressive Elaboration, Rolling Wave Planning, Decomposition and Continuous Improvement.
 Although both Traditional Project Management and Agile Project Management are similar because they both share these five concepts in common, it is ‘how’ they are implemented that is different.

 Our first concept is the Plan-Do-Check-Act (PDCA) Cycle that was popularized by William Edwards Deming in the 1940s.
 This is a method used for managing projects and developing products that involves executing each of the four parts of the cycle iteratively throughout a project.
 Although both Traditional and Agile Project Management use the PDCA Cycle, Agile repeats this cycle in smaller more rapid increments than Traditional, often every two weeks.
 This allows the Agile project team more opportunities to adapt to changing priorities and requirements that the customer determines have the highest value at any particular time during Agile project execution.
 'Plan' establishes the objectives and processes necessary to deliver results according to the specifications.
 Agile ‘Plan’ tasks include iteration planning and definition of acceptance tests.
 'Do' implements the processes created to deliver the expected results.
 Agile ‘Do’ tasks involve day-to-day iteration execution.
 'Check' monitors and evaluates the processes and results against the planned objectives and reports the outcome.
 Agile ‘Check’ tasks involve verification of results using acceptance tests.
 'Act' applies actions to the outcome and modifies the processes to improve them before the next iteration.
 Agile ‘Act’ tasks involve holding retrospectives and performing planning for subsequent iterations.